emit-rs/emit/README.md

-I'm learning Rust by implementing a structured logging API similar to the one found in [Serilog](http://serilog.net).
+> I'm learning Rust by implementing a structured logging API similar to the one found in [Serilog](http://serilog.net).

-Events consist of a format and list of named arguments:
+Log events consist of a format and list of *named* arguments:

 ```rust
 #[macro_use]